-Actual governmental expenditures were less than final budgeted amounts primarily due to lower reserve expenditures than were anticipated.
+Actual governmental expenditures were less than final budgeted amounts primarily due to lower reserve, irrigation and landscape expenditures than were anticipated.

-The General Fund budget was amended for streetlight, irrigation and landscaping costs that were more than originally anticipated.
+The General Fund budget was amended for streetlight and reclaimed water costs that were more than originally anticipated.

 Debt Management